Junzhe-Chen/Junzhe-Chen/README.md

 # Hi, I’m **Junzhe Chen**.

-I can also known as chén jǜn-zhé (Romanised Chinese) or JC (Initials)
+I am also known as chén jǜn-zhé (Romanised Chinese) or JC (Initials)

 I graduated from UCL BEng Electronics and Electrical Engineering with First Class Honours (Rank 5/173).
 I served as the President and Head of Projects at [**UCL Fleming Society**](https://github.com/Fleming-Society).